airswap/airswap-about/instant-beta/signing-orders.md

 | v         | `uint8`   | `v` value of the ECDSA signature                                                                           |
 | r         | `bytes32` | `r` value of the ECDSA signature                                                                           |
 | s         | `bytes32` | `s` value of the ECDSA signature                                                                           |

+Each signature should be included on the order it signs, accessible as `order.signature`, to be settled by invoking `swap(order)` on the Swap contract.

 # JavaScript